Pediatric Brain Tumors & Spinal Tumors

 If your pediatrician suspects that your child has a brain tumor or spinal tumor, imaging tests, such as an MRI, will be used to confirm the presence of a tumor.
 If a tumor is detected in the brain or spine, your pediatrician may refer you to a pediatric neurosurgeon.

-UNC’s pediatric neurosurgeons work closely with pediatricians, oncologists, radiologists, pathologists, and colleagues around the country in the diagnosis and treatment of brain tumors and spinal tumors in children.
+According to the American Cancer Society, brain and spinal cord tumors are the second most common cancers in children and account for about 1 our of 4 childhood cancers.
+Not all brain tumors and spinal tumors in children are cancerous, and our UNC pediatric neurosurgery team works closely with pediatricians, oncologists, radiologists, pathologists, and colleagues around the country in the diagnosis and treatment of brain tumors and spinal tumors in children.

 UNC Pediatric Neurosurgery offers several different treatment options for children with a brain tumor or spinal tumor.
 A child’s treatment plan is dependent on a number of factors, including the type of tumor and the patient’s age.
 Our pediatric neurosurgeons want to safely remove as much of the tumor as possible with a goal of complete removal.